ArRosid/network-automation-book/README.md

 # NetworkAutomationBook
-Containt script used in Network Automation Book that I've created
+This Repo containt script used in Network Automation Book that I've created